-A picture speaks 1000 words because a complex idea can be conveyed with a single image.
-Therefore, with image choice questions lead to respondents being more engaged and give more accurate answers.
-Also, image choice questions can add style to your design!
+A picture speaks 1.000 words because a complex idea can be conveyed with a single image.
+It's, therefore, no wonder that Image Choice questions lead to respondents being more engaged and giving more accurate answers.
+Also, Image Choice questions can add style to your design!

-- Go to your survey, click on and choose question.
+- Go to your survey, click on the add survey element icon () and choose question.

-- When you're satisfied with your question, click next.
+- When you are satisfied with your question, click next.

 - Now you can set up the question settings:

-- Answer is required: this setting is enabled by default.
+- Require answer: This setting is enabled by default.
 Disable it if you don’t want your question to be mandatory.

-- Allow multiple answers: enable this setting to allow your respondents to multiple answers.
-If you enable the setting, you will be able to select a constraint (all, range or exact) of response options respondents are allowed to fill out.
+- Multiple selection: Enable this setting to allow your respondents to select multiple answers.
+If you enable the setting, you will be able to select a constraint (all, range, or exact) of response options respondents are allowed to fill out.

-- Image size: select the size of your images, you can choose between small, medium and large.
+- Image size: Select the image (response option) size.
+You can pick between small, medium, and large.

 - When you have finalized your question and customized the settings, click add.

 When you allow respondents to make multiple selections in Image Choice questions, you might want to provide a choice like “None of the above,” which doesn’t make sense to pair with other options.
 The Exclusive Response Option setting ensures that a response option can only be chosen by itself.